 Dual Anonymous Proposals Guide for Reviewers

-Peer review of HST Cycle 30 proposals will be Dual Anonymous.
+Peer review of HST Cycle 31 proposals will be Dual Anonymous.
 At the time of the review, proposers will not know the identities of panel members and panel members will not know the identities of the proposal teams.
-The community has successfully used the Dual Anonymous review process for HST Cycles 26 - 28, NuSTAR Cycle 6, JWST Cycle 1 and other NASA reviews.
+The community has successfully used the Dual Anonymous review process for HST Cycles 26 - 30, NuSTAR Cycle 6, JWST Cycle 1 and 2, and other NASA reviews.

 Why Dual Anonymous Review?